tum-ens/urbs/doc/theorydoc/intertemp_prob.rst

 support timeframes (years) :math:`Y=(y_1,...,y_n)`, which is in general smaller than the total model horizon.
 Each modeled timeframe is then essentially a minimal (or multinode-) model in its own right.
-The basic approximative assumption linking the modeled timeframes are then given by:
+The basic approximative assumptions linking the modeled timeframes are then given by:

 * Each modeled year is repeated :math:`k` times if the next modeled year is :math:`k` years later.
 The last year is repeated a user specified number of